kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 This tutorial was based on the code from the following tutorial: [https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial15/Vision_Transformer.html](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial15/Vision_Transformer.html).

-At the end of this tutorial a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built ViT model.
+At the end of this tutorial a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built `ViT` model.

 # Vision Transformers

 The vanilla Transformer architecture was introduced by Vaswani et al. in 2017 [1], to tackle sequential data and particurarly textual information for the machine translation task.
-Given the success of the Transformer in the NLP domain, Dosovitskiy et al. [2] proposed the Vision Transformer (ViTs) architecture for visual classification tasks.
-The ViTs architecture is the standard transformer architecture but with visual information as input instead.
-In the ViTs context, we need to convert the 3D grid of pixels into a sequence of token embeddings.
-This could be done by splitting the image into non-overlapping patches and then, each patch should be flattened into a 1D vector and then linearly projected into a vector of token embeddings.
-Finally, these token embeddings are fed into the ViTs architecture in a similar way as the vanilla transformers.
-The basic blocks of the ViTs architecture can be seen in the previous image and are:
+Given the success of the Transformer in the NLP domain, Dosovitskiy et al. [2] proposed the Vision Transformer (`ViT`) architecture for visual classification tasks.
+The `ViT` architecture is the standard transformer architecture but with visual information as input instead.
+In the `ViT` context, we need to convert the `3D` grid of pixels into a sequence of token embeddings.
+This could be done by splitting the image into non-overlapping patches and then, each patch should be flattened into a `1D` vector and then linearly projected into a vector of token embeddings.
+Finally, these token embeddings are fed into the `ViT` architecture in a similar way as the vanilla transformers.
+The basic blocks of the `ViT` architecture can be seen in the previous image and are:

 - **inputs**
 - **linear projection (embedding layer)**